nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 ## CSS

-Suppliers are required to include the standard CSS file issued by the Ordering Agency.
+Suppliers are required to include the standard CSS file [[css]] issued by the Ordering Agency.
 The CSS file is must be stored in a folder named _css_, located at the same level as the package document.

 Each relevant content document must include a <a data-cite="HTML5#link"><code>link</code></a> element to reference the CSS file.